List of Arizona Wildcats bowl games

 The Arizona Wildcats college football team competes as part of the National Collegiate Athletic Association (NCAA) Division I Football Bowl Subdivision (FBS), representing the University of Arizona in the South Division of the Pac-12 Conference (Pac-12).
 Since the establishment of the team in 1893, Arizona has appeared in 21 bowl games and had 9 wins, 11 losses, and 1 tie for a .452 winning percentage.
-One of their losses was to Boise State in one of the New Year's Six bowl games, the Fiesta Bowl.
+The Wildcats played in two Bowl Coalition Era Bowls.
+The 1992 John Handcock Bowl (Sun Bowl) was a Tier 2 Bowl Coalition game.
+The 1993 Fiesta Bowl was a Tier 1 Bowl Coalition game.
+The December 2014 Fiesta Bowl was part of the CFP/New Year's Six system.